ellysh/video-game-bots/InGameBots/example.md

 ```
 Value of the life parameter is read in the infinite loop via `ReadWord` function.
 The `ReadWord` function is just a wrapper around the `ReadProcessMemory` WinAPI function.
 Then current value of the life parameter is printed to the console.
 You can check a correctness of the bot's algorithm by comparing a printed life value with the actual one in the Diablo 2 game application.

-If the life value is less than 100, the bot presses *1* hotkey to use a health potion.
+If the life value is less than 100, the bot presses *1* hotkey to use a healing potion.
 The `PostMessage` WinAPI function is used here for key pressing simulation.
 Yes, this is not a "pure" way to embed data into the game process memory.
 We just inject a [`WM_KEYDOWN`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646280%28v=vs.85%29.aspx) message about a key pressing action into the event queue of Diablo 2 process.
 This is the simplest way for player actions simulation.
 More complex approaches of actions simulation will be described further.

 `PostMessage` function has four parameters.
 First parameter is a handle of the target window which receives the message.
 Second parameter is a message code.
 It is equal to `WM_KEYDOWN` for our case.
 Third parameter is a [virtual code](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731%28v=vs.85%29.aspx) of the pressed key.
 Fourth function's parameter is an encoded set of several parameters.
 Most important one from this set is a repeat count for the current message.
 Bits from 0 to 15 are used to store a repeat count value.
 It is equal to "1" in our case.
 The key press simulation does not work if you specify a zero as the fourth parameter of the `PostMessage` function.